subhajit4980/news_app/README.md

   [NEWS API](https://documenter.getpostman.com/view/3479169/Szf7zncp?version=latest#4e17258c-b76a-47ad-831a-33a4a871c9ed)
 ### used custom TabLayout Indicator
 ## description
-In this app you can read news of technology in india and you can see the name of author ofnews.<br>
+In this app you can read news of technology in india and you can see the name of author of news.<br>
-And also you can share the of news among yours friends.
+And also you can share the link of news among yours friends.